Arisena/dotfiles-pc/README.md

 # Linux Config PC

-Configs and stuff more my desktop install of Arch Linux
+Configs and stuff

 Actual Dotfiles : As the name states, actual dotfiles, usually from /home/

 config : Backup of folders from the ~/.config folder

+Mainly used for Arch Linux, some misc configs from others